miklosme/papers/src/app/home.md

+# Daily Digest (January 28, 2025)

+Hold onto your servers, network enthusiasts!
+We've got a game-changer in the world of Software-Defined Networks.
+Forget those old-school static load balancing methods - a new [AI-powered approach](https://papers.miklos.dev/2501.12829) is here to revolutionize how we handle network traffic.

+Picture this: a Transformer-based Deep Q-Network that's not just reacting to traffic, but predicting and optimizing it in real-time.
+This isn't your grandma's Round Robin - we're talking about a system that's constantly learning and adapting to keep your data flowing smoother than a fiber optic dream.

+The results?
+They're nothing short of spectacular.
+In simulations, this AI dynamo outperformed traditional methods across the board.
+We're seeing higher throughput, lower latency, and fewer dropped packets.
+It's like giving your network a turbocharged brain transplant!

+So, if you're tired of your SDN struggling to keep up with the ebb and flow of modern data demands, it's time to embrace the future.
+This research isn't just optimizing networks; it's paving the way for a new era of intelligent, adaptive network management.
+Don't get left in the digital dust - the AI revolution in networking is here, and it's ready to take your SDN to the next level!

 # Daily Digest (January 27, 2025)

 Hold onto your neural networks, AI enthusiasts!
 We've got a game-changer in the world of federated learning.
 Ever wondered [how to improve generalization without sharing data](https://papers.miklos.dev/2501.14653)?
 Well, the brilliant minds behind FedOMG (Federated Learning via On-server Matching Gradient) have cracked the code!